 How busy is your mind?
 It has long been suggested that great people start by having a busy mind.
-Part of the challenge of a busy mind is the process of continually sifting through all the ideas that keep popping up, assessing them, analysing them, and seeing how they can affect what they are working on.
+Part of the challenge of a busy mind is the process of continually sifting through all those ideas that keep popping up, assessing them, analysing them, and seeing how they can affect what they are working on.
+Do they improve things?

 The Effect of the Busy Mind

 It is always important to have a busy mind.
-When you don’t have this you mind will start to wander, and often that is to places it should not go (places like the many problems that you have going on in your life).
-It is good to stop those problems from bothering you, as they tend to take you to dark places that your mind should not be visiting.
+When you don’t have this you mind will start to wander, and often that is to places it should not go (like visiting the many problems that you have going on in your life).
+It is good to stop those problems from bothering your every day routing.
+The problem they tend to take a dark place in your mind.
+Somewhere you should not visit.
+For example your debts can bog down your thinking.

-If the mind does not have time to ponder those dark issues it will tend to be more productive, we produce better results, thinking through the problems and challenges you are working on and figuring out what is the best/most desirable outcome.
-This is almost a daily challenge.
+This is a daily challenge.
 Ever woken up at the small hours in the morning, haunted by those dark problems?
-Chances are you did not plant the seed of an idea for your mind to work through before you went into your sleep cycle and those ideas to work on can make all the difference to a restful sleep..
+Is that the undesirable side of having a busy mind?
+Chances are you did not plant the seed of an idea for your subconscious mind to work through before you went into your sleep cycle.
+Having a busy mind while you sleep can be dangerous.

-I have had many sleepless nights (particularly during my troubled times) and when I analyse what happened it was certainly a case of allowing my fears to stand in the way of the new possibilities and when I stopped dwelling on my fears a positive result ensued.
+I have had many sleepless nights (particularly during my troubled times).
+When I analyse what happened it was certainly a case of allowing my fears to stand in the way of the new possibilities.
+When I stopped dwelling on my fears positive results ensued.
 We all make this mistake from time to time, yet the important thing is not to have it stand in your way, learn from last nights restlessness and tell yourself either positive thoughts or things you wish to achieve when you go to bed.

 The Problems may Still Exist

-One day I had an employee on my team, Jeff, come screaming into my office saying he could not take it anymore, so much work had been dumped on his lap, he detailed everything he had to complete, most of which were for projects I knew about.
-One task had come from another manager, a request for some information — he simply assumed it was needed this week, as it happened I had spoken with this manager a short while before and knew the work was not required till the end of the month.
+One day I had an employee on my team, Jeff, come screaming into my office saying he could not take it anymore.
+So much work dumped on his lap.
+He detailed everything he had to complete, most of which were for projects I knew about.
+One task had come from another manager, a request for some information.
+He simply assumed it was needed this week, as it happened I had spoken with this manager a short while before and knew the work was not required till the end of the month.
 Jeff had not asked when it was needed, he simply assumed it was needed right away, when it was not.

-The point here is we have to put the problems into some kind of perspective and maybe you have to realise that not all are needed now, there are some you can do nothing at all about and there are some that really are someone else’s problem and should be avoided at all costs.
+The point here is we have to put the problems into perspective.
+Maybe your problem doesn’t need an answer right now.
+Realise, also, there are some problems you can do nothing at all about.
+There are some that really are someone else’s problem.

 Get Busy Again!